 Roomettes

-A Superliner roomette measures about 3’6″ by 6’6″, while a Viewliner roomette is slightly larger, with more headroom and extra features like a toilet and sink (depending on the train).
+A Superliner roomette measures approximately 3’6″ by 6’6″, while a Viewliner roomette is slightly larger, offering more headroom and additional features, such as a toilet and sink (depending on the train).

 For reference, I’m about 6’2″ and 210 pounds, and I fit comfortably in either style of roomette.